Get all the latest data for Santiago de los Caballeros

 As of 2026, what other key foreign-ownership rules or limits should I know in Santiago de los Caballeros?

-There is also no foreign-ownership quota for apartments or condos in Santiago de los Caballeros, so you can buy in any building without worrying about a "foreigner percentage" limit.
+There is also no apartment or condo foreign-ownership quota in Santiago de los Caballeros, so a foreigner can usually buy a unit in a normal condominium if the project documents are valid.

 What’s the biggest ownership mistake foreigners make in Santiago de los Caballeros right now?